 Website: Churches in Pondicherry

-9. Old Lighthouse
+9. Take plenty of photos of the Old Lighthouse

-One of Pondicherry’s most famous landmarks and must-visit places, the lighthouse was constructed in 1836, and at that time, was considered very modern because of its unique, round tower.
+One of Puducherry’s most famous landmarks and must-visit places, the lighthouse was constructed in 1836, and at that time, was considered very modern because of its unique, round tower.
 It is not operational today but still remains a very interesting tourist attraction with stunning views.

 Old Lighthouse